helix-toolkit/helix-toolkit/README.md

 ## Notes

-#### 1. Right-handed Cartesian coordinate system by default
+#### 1. Right-handed Cartesian coordinate system and row major matrix by default
 HelixToolkit default is using right-handed Cartesian coordinate system, including Meshbuilder etc. To use left-handed Cartesian coordinate system (Camera.CreateLeftHandedSystem = true), user must manually correct the triangle winding order or IsFrontCounterClockwise in raster state description if using SharpDX.
+Matrices are row major by default.

 #### 2. Performance [Topics](https://github.com/helix-toolkit/helix-toolkit/wiki/Tips-on-performance-optimization-(WPF.SharpDX-and-UWP)) for WPF.SharpDX and UWP.